-The Services may offer third-party social sharing features and other integrated tools (such as the Facebook Like button), which let you share actions you take on our Services with other media, and vice versa.
+The Services may offer third-party social sharing features and other integrated tools, which let you share actions you take on our Services with other media, and vice versa.
 Your use of such features enables the sharing of information with your friends or the public, depending on the settings you establish with the entity that provides the social sharing feature.
 For more information about the purpose and scope of data collection and processing in connection with social sharing features, please visit the privacy policies of the entities that provide these features.

 We use reasonable security measures designed to protect information about you from loss, misuse and unauthorized access, disclosure, alteration and destruction.
 Unfortunately, no online activity can be guaranteed as 100% secure.
 While we strive to protect your information against unauthorized use or disclosure, we cannot ensure or warrant the security of any information you provide.
 We do not accept liability for unintentional disclosure.